bagustris/deep-mlp-ser/readme.md

 > This is a repository for above paper consist of
 > Python codes, Latex codes, and figures.

-This paper has been submitted for publication in *EUSIPCO 2020*.
+This paper has been accepted for publication in *APSIPA ASC 2020*.

 ![](fig/deep_mlp.png)